 Herman Suede – One By One

 Notorious for penning love bops, “One By One” is ironically the 17-year-old’s first love-themed song released this year.
-Herman Suede’s dulcet voice and infectious melodies, coupled with S.Kool Beatz’s production prowess, makes the upbeat afro-infused jam an irresistible earworm!
+Herman Suede’s dulcet voice and infectious melodies, coupled with S.Kool Beatz’s production prowess, make the upbeat afro-infused jam an irresistible earworm!

 Samini – Forever

-With the dancehall scene reclaiming its relevance over the past few weeks, reggae-dancehall titan Samini spearheads a lyrical ambush with newly released “Forever”.
+With the dancehall scene reclaiming its relevance over the past few weeks, reggae-dancehall titan Samini spearheads a lyrical ambush with the newly released “Forever”.
 Produced by long-time associate JMJ, “Forever” sees Samini take pride in his longevity at the echelons of Ghana’s cut-throat dancehall scene (spanning multiple decades), declaring his reign is forever!

 Tulenkey – Link Up

 Gifted fast-rising rapper Tulenkey drops a solid party anthem in “Link Up” produced by M.O.G Beatz.
 “Link Up” serves as a follow-up to his previously released “Ghetto Boy” which features afrobeats crooner Kelvyn Boy and rapper Medikal and is still buzzing.
 Hopefully newly released “Link Up” will follow suit.